sparkfun/flux-sdk/docs/parameters.md

 For the framework, two types of Parameter classes exist.

-* Input Parameter - Defines a Parameter to set input value to an operation
+* Input Parameter - Defines a Parameter to set input value to an operation.
+These are referred to as functions at times - especially in the user experience of an application.
 * Output Parameter - Defines a Parameter to get an output value from an operation

 Note